-Into the Badlands saved a deal with audiences by handing over the nice martial arts combat scene ever on TV inside the Into the Badlands season 3 finale.
-The Into the Badlands series finale pulls no punches with an excellent action series related to most forged.
+Into the Badlands saved a deal with audiences by handing over the nicest martial arts combat scene ever on TV inside the Into the Badlands season 3 finale.
+The Into the Badlands finale pulls no punches with an excellent action series related to most forged.
 The season as an entire has been full of action.
 However, the collection finale stands proud of its final war scene.

 History

 Koryu Bujutsu encompasses the more ancient, traditional Japanese fighting styles, while Gendai Budo is more modern.
-The division between them occurred after the Meiji Restoration (1868) when the Emperor was restored to practical political power, and Japan began the process of modernization in haste.
+The division between them occurred after the Meiji Restoration (1868), when the Emperor was restored to practical political power, and Japan began the process of modernization in haste.
 Before the Restoration, the Koryu styles focused extensively, if not exclusively, on practical warfare.

 However, with the Meiji Restoration and the modernization of Japan, including the large-scale introduction of firearms, the traditional Japanese fighting styles of the samurai became outdated and no longer useful for their practical purpose of military combat.
 In their wake, the Japanese martial arts styles evolved into what came to be known as Gendai Budo, which focused far less on the broad-scale military application and far more on self-improvement and personal growth.